coldbox-templates/default/readme.md

 ----

-# ColdBox Default Application Template
+# ColdBox Elixir Application Template

-This application template can be your starting ground for your modern ColdFusion (cfml) web applications.
+This template can be your starting ground for your modern ColdFusion (cfml) web applications.
 You must use [CommandBox](http://www.ortussolutions.com/products/commandbox) to track your dependencies and start embedded servers.

+This template leverages ColdBox and the (ColdBox Elixir)[https://coldbox-elixir.ortusbooks.com] project for asset management and compilations.
+You can place all your static assets in the `resources/assets` folder and Elixir will combine, version, copy, and even babelify your code to their appropriate location in the `includes` folder.

 ## Quick Installation